milo-pa/gator-learn/documentation/server-deploy.md

 ## Automatic Deployment

+All builds with eslint errors will fail automatic deployment. eslint errors

 Pushes to `main` automatically get deployed to the website through GitHub Actions.

 You can also manually trigger deployment from any branch by starting the _"CI/CD on Push to Main"_ Workflow in GitHub Actions.